-Hip resurfacing removes less of the patient’s bone than traditional hip replacement surgery.
-There are two key differences:
+Hip resurfacing is a type of hip surgery that is designed to remove less of the patient’s bone than traditional hip replacement surgery.

 - Preserves bone

 - Enables young, active patients to resume sports activities

 - Eliminates hip dislocation

 - Significantly reduces the problem of leg lengthening

 - Eliminates the problems of proximal femoral stress shielding and osteolysis caused by the plastic wear debris associated with traditional hip replacement

 Wake Forest Baptist was the first hospital in the Triad to offer hip resurfacing as a treatment option.

 We offer one of the most comprehensive joint replacement programs in the Winston-Salem area.
 From minimally invasive to bone-sparing procedures, our full menu of surgical options fits patients of all ages and activity levels.

 Our orthopaedic teams include surgeons who are highly trained specialists in their fields.
 That means they focus on diagnosing and treating problems in only one region of the body, such as the knees, hips or shoulders.